|

 Back to Blog

-Nutritional info per serving Calories: 106 Total Carbs: 4g Dietary Fiber: 12g Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit www.vnannj.org to learn more about our home health care and hospice services.
+It's time for watermelon popsicles!8/12/2025 I scream, you scream, we all scream for...refreshing watermelon popsicles!
+These watermelon popsicles are the perfect healthy alternative to ice cream on a hot August day.
+Ice cold, fruity, and refreshing, they’ll cool you off and quench your thirst in one go.
+They’re also super-easy to make because this popsicle recipe calls for two simple ingredients: watermelon and lime juice.
+That’s right!
+There’s no added sugar, no added coloring, no added anything here, just fresh fruit.
+Click here for the recipe.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
 If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog

-By doing some or all of the above, you may be surprised to find what an amazing difference you can make in the life of a senior citizen, whether they are a loved one, a friend, a neighbor, or a complete stranger.
-Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit www.vnannj.org to learn more about our home health care and hospice services.
+Small steps today can lead to a healthier, happier tomorrow!
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
 If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog